HistoCleanQUB/HistoClean/README.md

 HistoClean is an open source image processing tool for use in developing deep learning models.
 Here, we bring together the best image manipulation packages into one easy to use application.

-This repository contains all relavent files relating to the paper ""
+This repository contains all relavent files relating to the paper "HistoClean: open-source software for histological image pre-processing and augmentation to improve development of robust convolutional neural networks"

 The current version (v0.1) consists of five modules: